nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 ### netmap contract

-Netmap contract is a contract deployed in NeoFS sidechain\.
+Package netmap contains implementation of the Netmap contract for NeoFS systems.

-Netmap contract stores and manages NeoFS network map\, Storage node candidates and epoch number counter\.
-In notary disabled environment\, contract also stores a list of Inner Ring node keys\.
+Netmap contract stores and manages NeoFS network map, Storage node candidates and epoch number counter.
+In notary disabled environment, contract also stores a list of Inner Ring node keys.

 #### Contract notifications

-AddPeer notification\.
-This notification is produced when a Storage node sends a bootstrap request by invoking AddPeer method\.
+AddPeer notification.
+This notification is produced when a Storage node sends a bootstrap request by invoking AddPeer method.

 ```
 AddPeer